addyng/cse15l-lab-reports/lab7.md

 ## Practice with editing a file in `nano` and using `git`

 These instructions assume you have followed the steps for generating an `SSH key` for `ieng6` and generating an `SSH key` for GitHub.
 This will make committing and pushing to GitHub easier.
-If you haven't, the instructions to do so can be found on the CSE 15L website for Week 7 at: [Guide](https://ucsd-cse15l-w23.github.io/week/week7/#github-and-login-command-line-setup)
+If you haven't, the instructions to do so can be found on the CSE 15L website for Week 7 at: [Lab 7](https://ucsd-cse15l-w23.github.io/week/week7/#github-and-login-command-line-setup)

 For the Lab Done Quick challenge, there are 9 steps.